EvieTheOwl/Create-Blueprinted/README.md

 ```
 Make sure to define `blueprinted_version` and `minecraft_version` within the `gradle.properties` file.

+### Share Providers
+Share providers are used as a common interface for schematic file & image sharing.
+Blueprinted supports multiple share providers so players can switch between them in-game.

+To provide an implementation inherit from [ShareProvider.java](./src/main/java/net/swzo/create_blueprinted/api/ShareProvider.java) and register it using [ShareProviderRegistry.register()](./src/main/java/net/swzo/create_blueprinted/api/ShareProviderRegistry.java) if you want it to show up in the schematic table GUI.
+Please make sure to read the documentation because you will need to perform some kind of image sanitisation if you want to send to a remote server.

 ### Events
 A couple events are provided which you can utilize in your mod:
 - `RenderSchematicEvent.Pre` - Fired before a schematic is rendered.
 Includes the `SchematicLevel` which represents the content that is about to be rendered.